wiliamks/nice-reference.nvim/README.md

 #### Optional dependencies
 [nvim-web-devicons](https://github.com/kyazdani42/nvim-web-devicons/) - For icons
-require('goto-preview').setup {}

 [goto-preview](https://github.com/rmagatti/goto-preview) - For previewing in a floating window

 ## Setup

-This plugin doesn't require calling the setup function, so you just need to call it if you wanto to customize it.
+This plugin doesn't require calling the setup function, so you just need to call it if you want to customize it.

+#### Default configuration
 ```lua
 require 'nice-reference'.setup({
     anchor = "NW", -- Popup position anchor